^Ask ^Gather ^Answer ^Beg ~question~ ~collection~ ~table~ ~please~ ~demands~

 ^Name-or-express a worksheet.

-- ^Write a ~list~ of questions which we may ^Apply to each element in range.
+- ^Write a ~list~ of questions which we may ^Apply to each item in the range.

-- ^Gather Modest (^Moderate and ^Proper) other data in ~mutual~ ^Interest to ^Give or ^Scan.
+- ^Moderate to ^Gather other data ^Properly in ^Mutual ~interest~ to ^Give or ^Scan.

 -